Multisite Extension User Guide

 This tutorial includes information on how to:

-1. Export and Import process steps common for all cases
+1. Export and Import steps common for all cases

-When the download is complete, you will receive a message with the option to download your file locally.
+When the export is complete, you will receive a message with the option to download your file locally.

-When the import process is complete, you will receive a reminder to save your permalinks.
+When the import process is complete, you will receive a notification with a reminder to save your permalinks.

-2. Export a WordPress multisite network and import it to an existing one
+2. Export an Entire WordPress multisite network and import it to another Multisite Network

 2.1 Export a multisite network